Prepare Installation Media

 genfstab -f /boot -U /mnt > /mnt/etc/fstab

-We won’t need to include ZFS datasets since GRUB and the ZFS Manager will mount them automatically
+No need to include ZFS datasets here.
+GRUB and the ZFS manager handle mounting those automatically.

 Install The Kernel